 For me, landscape photography is an adventure to find new, hidden wonders concealed within the wilderness and to present them as beautiful artistic compositions to those who might otherwise never get the chance to see them.

 As a Christian, I do not take any credit for the beauty of the scenes I shoot, for it is the artwork of God.
 For this reason, although all digital photos must be computer processed in order to restore that which the camera does not adequately capture (for cameras are nowhere near as sophisticated as our eyes), I deliberately avoid “Photoshopping” my images into fantasy.
 My artistic ethos is far more akin to National Geographic photographers (who seek to present the natural world as it is) rather than much of the mainstream landscape photography world, which frequently uses reality as a basis to manipulate an image into varying degrees of artistic fantasy.
 Speaking as an artist, there is no ‘right’ or ‘wrong’ way to develop an artistic image, for abstraction is as valid of an artistic style as realism.
 However, as a Christian, my goal is to present God’s artwork, not mine.

-On many Saturdays I have a stall at Salamanca Market in Hobart, Tasmania, Australia, where both my Christian artwork and Tasmanian wilderness landscape photography are featured and for sale.
+On many Saturdays I have a stall at Salamanca Market in Hobart, Tasmania, Australia, where I sell both my Christian artwork and Tasmanian wilderness landscape photography.

 Weather permitting, I work live on my easel.

-(I am usually found within the first 20 stalls down from Davey St., across from St. David’s Park.
-If you would like to know exactly where I will be for a particular weekend, please email me at:firstname.lastname@example.org ).
+(I am usually found within the first 20 stalls down from Davey St., across from St. David’s Park.)
+If you would like to know exactly where I will be for a particular weekend, please Contact me.